opral/monorepo/packages/ide-extension/MARKETPLACE.md

 ### 3. ✨ Recommended

-If you want to add lint rules to your experience, you can add them from: https://inlang.com/c/lint-rules
+If you want to add lint rules to your experience, you can add them from https://inlang.com/c/lint-rules

 #### Requirements: